Sales and Marketing

 • +20 points for downloading a case study.

-A lead that crosses a certain score threshold is automatically designated as a "Marketing Qualified Lead" (MQL) and is passed to sales for immediate follow-up.
+A lead that reaches a set score is automatically marked as a “Marketing Qualified Lead” (MQL).
+It is then sent to sales for quick follow-up.
 This removes subjectivity and ensures sales only gets the hottest prospects.

 Step 3: Develop a Closed-Loop Feedback System